 Orange circles indicate locations of some of the trails near mangroves.

 - Zoom in to some of the trails near mangroves.

 - Turn the Trails layer on again.

 The two layers are symbolized in the same color and can't be distinguished.
 You'll fix this later when you customize the map symbology.

 - If necessary, click the Trails_Near_Mangroves layer to select it.
 Click it again to make the layer name editable.
 Replace the underscores with spaces so that it reads Trails Near Mangroves.
-Press Enter.
+Press the Enter key.

 Modify the map properties

 Layers in a map may have different coordinate systems.
 In ArcGIS Pro, this is not a problem because coordinate systems are reconciled through on-the-fly projection in the map.
 That is, a particular coordinate system is assigned to the map by default, and any layers not in this coordinate system are reprojected.
 This reconciliation happens automatically.